Wrike and GitLab Sync: Setup Guide

 Note

-If you have a lot of existing tasks or issues, then it may take a few minutes for the first sync to complete.
+If you have a large number of existing tasks or issues, then it may take a few minutes for the first sync to complete.
 Tasks and issues are added continuously until they are all synced.

 To sync additional GitLab projects with Wrike, repeat the steps starting from Step 3 above.